 Psychology

 The psychological science department offers a master of science in industrial-organizational psychology (I-O).
 Our M.S. in I-O psychology degree provides a strong foundation in scientific methods, management of human resources, and applying strategies and training techniques to make organizations more effective.
-With predicted growth of 53 percent for I-O psychologists between 2012 and 2022, this career field is in high demand (Occupational Outlook Handbook, U.S. Bureau of Labor Statistics).
+With predicted growth for I-O psychologists higher than average between 2022 and 2032, this career field is in high demand (Occupational Outlook Handbook, U.S. Bureau of Labor Statistics).
+Additionally, this program has been ranked in the top 10 MS in psychology programs by Forbes Advisor multiple times.
 Requirements for the program are listed on our website, https://psych.mst.edu/academic-programs/graduate/.
 The M.S. program is offered on campus and via distance education.
 Additional information about our distance education program can be found at the distance and continuing education website, https://distance.mst.edu/distance-programs/distance-graduate-degrees/industrial-organizational-psychology/.

 Master of Science in Industrial-Organizational Psychology